-The Latest: Judge delays arguments on serial killer records
+The Latest: Suspect in serial killings isn't in wheelchair

-SACRAMENTO, Calif. – The Latest on court proceedings regarding the Golden State Killer (all times local):
+SACRAMENTO, Calif. – The Latest on a court hearing for the suspect in the Golden State Killer case (all times local):

 10 a.m.